GitHub

 Kapkan fires a notification on every attack lifecycle event — when an attack is first detected (attack_started) and when it clears (attack_ended).
 Each event is delivered to every configured channel: Telegram, Slack, email, a generic JSON webhook and an exec hook.

 Delivery is best-effort and asynchronous.
-A slow or failing channel never stalls detection or mitigation, and each channel is bounded by its own worker pool — under a carpet-bomb attack that emits one event per host, excess notifications are dropped and counted rather than piling up unbounded connections or hook processes.
+A slow or failing channel never stalls detection or mitigation, and each channel is bounded by its own worker pool — under a carpet-bomb attack (one hitting many hosts in your range at once, so Kapkan fires one event per host), excess notifications are dropped and counted rather than piling up unbounded connections or hook processes.

 iSecrets come from the environment